apache/metron-bro-plugin-kafka/docker/README.md

 ## Docker support for testing metron-bro-plugin-kafka

-These scripts and containers provide support for building and testing Bro and the metron-bro-plugin-kafka using a number of Docker containers.
+These scripts and containers provide support for building and testing Zeek and the metron-bro-plugin-kafka using a number of Docker containers.
 The use of these scripts and containers allow an easier, automated workflow for testing new features, fixes, or regressions than before.
 One of the goals is for this to be extensible, such that new scripts can be introduced and run as well.
 This will allow, for example, one or more testing scripts to be added to a pull request, and subsequently to a test suite.